s0enke/ruempler.eu/source/_posts/code-reviews-with-git-color-diffs.md

 <!--more-->

 This is where git colored move diffs come into play.
-They make it easier to detect and display code moves in another color than other code changes.
+They make it easier to detect and display code moves in a different color than other code changes.

 ## How to use git colored move diffs on demand